 Professor Adeyeye also noted that the Agency discovered that some fake and counterfeit products were brought into the country through a system known as ”Groupage” where more than two persons load containers with different items from the country of origin.

 She also disclosed that during one of the Agency’s operations, a suspect declared that the Coco-Pops, Corn Flakes and Oats being displayed for sale in transparent nylons were sourced from LAWMA waste disposal trucks before repackaging into transparent the nylons.

 The NAFDAC boss therefore warned the public not to purchase cereal and other products that have been removed from their primary packaging.

 Professor Adeyeye added that the Agency would soon acquire devices that can test and ascertain the quality of products.

-Reporting by Emmanuel Kutara, Editing by Tola Oguneye
+Reporting by Emmanuel Kutara, Editing by Omotola Oguneye